shiltemann/git-together/README.md

 # EMC Git-together

-practice repo for our weekly git-togethers
+Practice repo for our weekly git-togethers

 ## Attendees

 Saskia

 [add your name here]